floooh/fips/site/p050_cmakeguide.md

 fips\_deps() must be called inside a module, lib, or app definition block.

+> NOTE: dependencies listed in fips\_deps() must have been defined before
+> in the CMakeLists.txt file hierarchy

 #### fips\_libs(libs ...)

 Add a static link library dependency to the current fips app, module or libs.